-Revenue from product sales to customers is generally recognized when title passes, which for shipments to certain foreign countries is subsequent to product shipment.
-Title for these shipments ordinarily passes within a week of shipment.
+Revenue from product sales to customers is generally recognized when title passes, which is upon shipment in the U.S. and for certain foreign countries.
+Shipments to other foreign countries is subsequent to product shipment.
+Title for these shipments to these other foreign countries ordinarily passes within a week of shipment.
+Accordingly, we defer the revenue recognized relating to these other foreign countries until title has passed.
+For multiple element arrangements, the Company allocates arrangement consideration among the elements based on the relative fair values of those elements as determined using vendor-specific objective evidence or third-party evidence.
+The Company uses its best estimate of selling price to allocate arrangement consideration between the deliverables in cases where neither vendor-specific objective evidence nor third-party evidence is available.
 A reserve for sales returns and allowances for customers is recorded based on historical experience or specific identification of an event necessitating a reserve.